Elliott Wave Patterns & Theory

 If you are a Trendy Stock Charts member, you can access the members area and all my premium stock updates where I breakdown stock charts by applying Elliott Wave theory.

-I provide guidelines for wave pattern identification, cheat sheets and tips to help identify wave patterns and will also provide my personal observations and trading tips for wave patterns on any stock chart.
-And if that isn't enough, I will use other forms of technical analysis to either support or disprove my Elliott wave analysis.
+I also provide some of my personal observations and trading tips for wave patterns.
+And if that isn't enough, I confirm or disprove my Elliott wave analysis with other forms of technical analysis.